rubynor/rails-setup/README.md

 gem 'bullet' # set env BULLET = true to activate.
 Bullet help to kill N+1 queries and unused eager loading
 ```

+It's not ready to run, you can do both or one of these:

-It'll show warnings when you browse the app locally.
+**A: Active for dev env.
+It'll show warnings when you browse the app locally.***

-You can also activate in test.
+Follow the instructions.
+Yep, boring, but you learn more this way: https://github.com/flyerhzm/bullet#configuration

+**B: Activate in test.**

 ```
 #test.rb